pion/webrtc/README.md

 This project provides a Go implementation of the WebRTC API.
 There isn't a application that will fit all your needs, but we provide a few simple examples to show common use cases that you are free to modify and extend to your needs.

+### What can I build with pion-WebRTC?
+pion-WebRTC is here to help you get media/text from A<->B, here are some of the cool things you could build.

+* Send a video file to multiple browser in real time, perfectly synchronized movie watching.
+* Send a webcam on a small device to your browser, with no additional server required
+* Securely send video between two servers
+* Record your webcam and do special effects server side
+* Build a conferencing application that processes audio/video and make decisions off of it

 ### Prerequisites
 We still use OpenSSL for DTLS (we are actively working on replacing it) so make sure to install the OpenSSL headers for your platform before using pion-WebRTC.